Ndorola/Ndorola/README.md

 Hi there!
 I’m Nicole Dorola 👋

-👩🏻‍💻 I’m interested in working as full-stack remote developer.
+👩🏻‍💻 I’m interested in working as full-stack developer.

 🔎 How to reach me: https://www.linkedin.com/in/nicoledorola/